rezafarhang/Containerizer-System/readme.md

 By integrating Djoser with Simple JWT, authentication in the web platform utilizes Djoser's built-in functionalities for user registration and login while also leveraging Simple JWT's capabilities for token-based authentication.
 This combination enables secure authentication mechanisms for RESTful APIs, ensuring that users can authenticate and access the platform's resources using JWTs.

 ### Containerization
-The containerizer app consists of two main models: Price and Cost.
-These models are designed to handle pricing and cost-related data in a flexible and efficient manner.
+The containerizer app consists of three main models: App, Container and RunningHistoryRecord.

 1. App Model:
     The App model represents a Docker image that can be run as a container.
 It includes fields for the name of the app, the image address, environment variables, and the command to run the app.